-- 2.1 Midlothian Council Fostering Service is based in Lawfield Primary School and provides a fostering service for children and young people aged 0-18 years, and their families, who are assessed as in need of this service. - 2.2 The Care Inspectorate is the independent scrutiny and improvement body for care and children's services and they inspect every registered care service, local authority social work departments and child protection teams on a regular basis to make sure that providers are meeting standards required and are working to improve the quality of care for everyone.
+- 2.1 Midlothian Council Fostering Service is based in Lawfield Primary School and provides a fostering service for children and young people aged 0-18 years, and their families, who are assessed as in need of this service. - 2.2 The Care Inspectorate is the independent scrutiny and improvement body for care and children's services and they inspect every registered care service and local authority social work departments on a regular basis to make sure that providers are meeting standards required and are working to improve the quality of care for everyone.
 Every time they inspect these services they produce an inspection report. - 2.3 Based on the findings of this inspection the Care Inspectorate awarded the following grades:

-Quality of care and support Grade 2 - Weak
+Quality of Care and Support Grade 4 - Good

-Quality of staffing Grade 4 - Good
+Quality of Staffing Grade 5 - Very Good

-Quality of Management and Leadership Grade 3 - Adequate
+Quality of Management and Leadership Grade 4 - Good